weizhou/weizhou.github.io/glimg/README.md

   - gamma: The gamma adjustment to apply (0.0 - 3.0, with 2.0 as the default)
 - GLImgLevelsFilter: levels adjustment.
   - The min, max, minOut and maxOut parameters are floats in the range [0, 1].
-  - The gamma/mid parameter is a float >= 0.
-  - If you want to apply levels to RGB as well as individual channels you need to use this filter twice - first for the individual channels and then for all channels.
 - GLImgColorMatrixFilter: Transforms the colors of an image by applying a matrix to them
   - colorMatrix: A 4x4 matrix used to transform each color in an image
   - intensity: The degree to which the new transformed color replaces the original color for each pixel